What does the AUPresses Board of Directors Do?

 How are Board Members Selected?

 As a Committee of the Board under the Association’s bylaws, the nominating committee is appointed by the board of directors.
 The Nominating Committee is generally chaired by the past president who has most recently left board service.
 (Members can read more about this Committee in the AUPresses Policies & Procedures Handbook, 3.32).
-This committee reviews all nominations and selects a slate to propose at the Winter (Feb/March) AUPresses Board Meeting.
-The Board considers and votes on the proposed slate; the approved slate of nominees is then voted on by the full voting membership at the annual Business Meeting.
+This committee reviews all nominations and selects a slate to propose at the Winter Meeting of the AUPresses Board of Directors.
+The Board considers and votes on the proposed slate; the approved slate of nominees is then voted on by the full voting membership at the Annual Business Meeting.
 If approved by the membership, the newly elected members begin their terms of service immediately.

 If the annual call for nominations is open, it can be found on UP Commons.